 The translational impact of this work relates to understanding brain function and how therapy can benefit from insights into associative processes.

-I am the Psychology Fellow and Dean at Corpus Christi College and Associate Professor of Psychology and currently teach on the undergraduate Psychology and Biomedical Sciences degrees for Part 1 Behavioural Neuroscience and Part 2 Advanced Option in Learning Theory.
+I am the Psychology Fellow and Tutor for Admission sat Corpus Christi College and Associate Professor of Psychology and currently teach on the undergraduate Psychology and Biomedical Sciences degrees for Part 1 Behavioural Neuroscience and Part 2 Advanced Option in Learning Theory.